ErpNetDocs/tech/modules/crm/clientcenter/setup.md

     -	Serviced by Enterprise Company Location

 > [!NOTE]
-> If any ot this User setting is missing in the Client Center will be displayed [Error Exeption](error-codes.md) from CC002 to CC007 depens on the missing setting.
+> If any of these User settings are missing in the Client Center will be displayed [Error Exception](error-codes.md) from CC002 to CC007 depending on the missing setting.

 ## Allow New order settings:

-By Default New order in Client center is Disabled.
+By Default New order in the Client center is Disabled.
 To allow the New order you have to set JSON settings in the Web site definition:
 Enter Value to the field Settings as follows and Restart the Site from the Instance manager:
 ```
 {"NewOrderDocumentType": "DocumentType.Id","IsNewOrderEnabled": true}